BY RYAN MAURO, FRONTPAGEMAG.COM

 Michael Rubin writes that the U.S. can influence the outcome of the crisis by endorsing populist causes, such as publicly demanding that the estimated $40 billion taken by Mubarak is returned to the Egyptian people and by taking a clear stance in favor of democratic freedoms.
 The State Department should make sure a free media exists that allows different voices to be heard.
 This would allow competition to the Brotherhood and el-Baradei to emerge before the elections.

 The U.S. must not send mixed signals that allow Egypt’s neighbors to determine the course of the country and the region.
 A defection of Egypt to the Islamist bloc would overhaul the balance of power in the region.
 The removal of Mubarak will also invigorate the uprisings against pro-Western leaders like Jordanian King Abdullah II and Yemeni President Saleh, while anti-Western leaders like Syrian President Assad have been able to stamp out challenges thus far.
 The fate of the Middle East hangs in the balance.

-Ryan Mauro is the founder of WorldThreats.com, National Security Advisor to the Christian Action Network, and an intelligence analyst with the Asymmetric Warfare and Intelligence Center.
+Ryan Mauro is the founder of WorldThreats.com, the National Security Adviser for the Christian Action Network and an analyst with Wikistrat.
+He can be contacted at TDCAnalyst@aol.com.